-The Human Performance Laboratory (HPL) at Des Moines University is a University-wide facility supervised by the Des Moines University Vice President of Research.
-The laboratory is located on the 8th floor of the Des Moines University Clinic at 3200 Grand Avenue, Des Moines, Iowa, and it is functioning in its current form since 2001.
-The laboratory staff participate in scientific research in addition to teaching and service activities.
+The Human Performance Laboratory (HPL) at Des Moines University is located on the 8th floor of the Des Moines University Clinic at 3200 Grand Avenue, Des Moines, Iowa, and it is functioning in its current form since 2001.
+The laboratory staff participates in scientific research in addition to teaching and service activities.

 - Julian Rivera, BSc; Research Assistant

 - Craig Mahoney, MD

 The research conducted at the Human Performance Laboratory focuses on the structure and function of the human body by means of mechanics.
 The specific area of research “Biomechanics” requires expertise from a number of other disciplines: Anatomy, Physics, Engineering, Medicine, Rehabilitation, Orthopedics, Sports Sciences, and others.